WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Voice with an Internet Connection: In fact, she seems to completely lack a holographic avatar, unlike most AIs.

 - What Happened to the Mouse?: Her fate is never made clear in Halo: Reach, since she is not actually in the armor of any of the Spartans and is at an unknown location on the planet.
 Even the planet being glassed is no guarantee of her death if she was still on Reach, since there have been AIs who survived glassings thanks to their storage facilities being located underground.

 The other AI stationed aboard the Pillar of Autumn in 2552, Wellsley is a fourth-generation, Class-C military AI specializing in battlenet management and control of automated weapon systems.
 His avatar is an 18th-century British Army officer.

 - Bunny-Ears Lawyer: Has a tendency to refer to himself like he's the actual Duke of Wellington, complete with references to the Battle of Waterloo, but is no less capable in his area of expertise.

-- Heroic Sacrifice: He is aware of McKay preparing to destroy the Truth and Reconciliation but does nothing to stop her, knowing the threat the Flood represents if Silva is allowed to carry out his plan.
+- Heroic Sacrifice: He is aware of Lt.
+McKay preparing to destroy the Truth and Reconciliation but does nothing to stop her, knowing the threat the Flood onboard represents if Silva is allowed to take the ship back to Earth.
 Wellsley's last comments to Silva are that he can be proud for training McKay so well.

 - Honest Advisor: Loyal to Colonel Silva's forces, but won't hesitate to call out the colonel himself; this is particularly apparent when he sides with McKay in attempting to convince Silva to not bring live samples of the Flood back to Earth, condemning the colonel when he refuses to listen to reason:Wellsley: Then God help you, because if your plan fails, no one else will have the power to do so.